 If you need information about how to choose a child care provider or other child care information you may call the Resource and Referral Agencies in Alameda County:

-3. Can I receive child care assistance if I am caring for a child that receives CalWORKs cash assistance, but I do not receive CalWORKs cash assistance for myself?
+- Can I receive CalWORKs Stage One child care assistance if my child receives CalWORKs cash assistance, but I do not receive CalWORKs cash assistance for myself?

-No, in order to receive child care assistance you must be a current recipient participating in the Welfare to Work Program or have received cash assistance within the last 24 months.
+No, in order to receive CalWORKs Stage One child care assistance, the parent(s) or the adult caretaker must be a current CalWORKs cash recipient or have received cash assistance within the last twenty-four (24) months.

 For more information, please review the CalWORKs Child Care Information Notice.